ContentSquare lands $42 million so AI can track how you click, touch, and interact with brands

 Previous investor Highland Europe also participated in the round, as did Eurazeo and H14.

-ContentSquare computes billions of touch and mouse movements everyday and provides insights and analytics to help brands understand, hypothesize, and update their digital properties.
+ContentSquare computes billions of touch and mouse movements each day and provides insights and analytics to help brands understand, hypothesize, and update their digital properties.
 Its tool, which currently operates in more than 190 countries, takes interaction data and turns it into insights and actions that help brands increase engagement, reduce costs, and maximize conversion rates.

 “The funds will be used to continue our path to becoming the worldwide leader of digital experience insights,” CEO Jonathan Cherki told me.
 “We strongly believe that the best way to improve a company is to improve its people, to empower everyone with the knowledge of how their actions perform and how they contribute to the success of their company.
 Therefore, we developed a software that helps businesses increase conversion rates and engagement by improving the efficiency of every person in the digital team: content manager, ecommerce director, head of acquisition, UX/UI, etc.”